Jasp012/MusicGenre/README.md

 On Spotify :

-_choose a playist, click right and Share -> Copy link to the playlist -> extract the playlist id
+choose a playlist, click right and Share -> Copy link to the playlist -> extract the playlist id